nirmalunc/GoveeLightSync/README.md

 # GoveeLightSync
 No need to buy a DreamView device or camera to support light sync for Govee products!
 Now you can natively sync any Govee lights to your display.

+**9/25 Patch Update - Reduced Latency!**
+- Upgraded to HTTPClient to leverage HTTP/2
+- Reduced # of pixels processed per calculation
+- Asynchronous POST Requests with timeout to prevent bottlenecks
+- Lowered default color change threshold since it is now capable of handling color changes more often

 **Required Prerequisites:**
 [JDK](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html), [Apache Maven](https://maven.apache.org/download.cgi), and [your Govee API Key](https://developer.govee.com/reference/apply-you-govee-api-key)